sourcegraph/customer-training/collateral/deployment/k8s-without-helm-reference.md

 ## Sourcegraph Setup and Deployment

 ### Prerequisites
-- Ensure you have your Sourcegraph Enterprise License
 - Access to deploy Kubernetes clusters
   - Minimum Kubernetes version: `v1.19` and `kubectl` `v1.19`
   - Support for Persistent Volumes (SSDs strongly recommended)